kevinshirley/chat-demo/README.md

 - Run `npm run start` to run the development build locally
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Production

+Open [https://chat-demo-alpha.vercel.app/](https://chat-demo-alpha.vercel.app/) with your browser to see the application live in production.

 ## Contribution

 You can check out [the Chat Demo GitHub repository](https://github.com/kevinshirley/chat-demo/) - your feedback and contributions are welcome!